adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

 end
 ```

-And now, when you run the entire spec, the quick sort implementation just magically works.
+And now, when you run the entire spec, the quicksort implementation just magically works.

 <img src="/resources/2016/11/specs_executed.png" width="440" height="187">